wilsonmar/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 {% include l18n.html %}
 {% include _toc.html %}

-The app was originally created for learning Java Spring and exploring JVM tools.
+The app was originally created for learning <strong>Java Spring v5</strong> and exploring JVM tools MyBatis3, Stripes.

-WARNING: There are several obsolete versions of JPetstore on the internet, such as <a target="_blank" href="http://sourceforge.net/projects/ibatisjpetstore/">
-v4 on Sourceforge</a>.

 Several performance testing tool vendors use JPetstore6 as a sample app under test in demos and documentation: